business

 Product-led growth changes everything

 There’s another dimension worth considering here.
-Usage-based pricing fundamentally operates as a product-led growth motion, quite different from traditional enterprise sales.
+Usage-based pricing operates as a product-led growth motion, quite different from traditional enterprise sales.
 Instead of customers committing to annual contracts upfront, usage-based models let them start small and scale up organically as they find value.
 You can experiment without major commitment, and as you derive more value from the product, you naturally consume more resources and pay more.
 Revenue grows in lockstep with customer value realization rather than through negotiated contract expansions.

 This creates a beautiful alignment of incentives when it works well.
 The problem is that this product-led motion requires exceptional product experience and pricing clarity to succeed.
 Customers need to understand exactly what they’re getting and what they’ll pay.
 Any confusion or opacity in pricing becomes a significant barrier to adoption, which is particularly problematic when you’re trying to minimize friction and let customers self-serve their way into your product.